NeagDolph/Personal-Blog-Site/content/post/creating-ecommerce-scraper-part-1/index.md

 ---

 {{< lead >}}
-What if you could extract product data from **any ecommerce website** without writing a single line of custom scraping code?
+What if you could extract products from **any ecommerce website** without writing any site-specific scraping code?

 I spent the last month building exactly that - a universal ecommerce scraper powered by LLMs.
-No more brittle XPath selectors that break when a site updates.
-No more maintaining dozens of site-specific parsers.
-Just point it at any online store and watch it extract products like magic.
+No more brittle selectors that break when a site updates, no more maintaining dozens of site-specific modules.
+Just point it at any online store and watch it extract products.

-Here's the catch: doing this naively with LLMs would cost a fortune.
+Here's the catch, doing this naively with LLMs would cost a fortune.
 My first attempt burned through millions of tokens trying to scrape a single website.
-But after some optimization, I've gotten that down to only 5-10k tokens per site while actually *improving* accuracy.
+But after optimization, I've gotten that down to only 5-10k tokens per site while actually *improving* accuracy.

-This is part 1 of a series where I'll show you how to build a scraper that can handle everything from tiny Shopify stores to e-commerce giants like QVC.
-Along the way, we'll dive into some fascinating problems, like filtering HTML using NLP Models, or generating reusable extraction schemas that work across thousands of pages.
+This is part 1 of a series where I'll show you how to build a product scraper that can handle everything from tiny Shopify stores to e-commerce giants like QVC.
+Along the way we'll discuss some interesting techniques like filtering HTML using NLP Models, and generating reusable extraction schemas that work across thousands of pages on a site.

 {{< /lead >}}